-- 5.9 The 2022/23 Local Government Finance Settlement was a one year only Settlement, rather than the anticipated three-year Comprehensive Spending Review period.
-Multi-year settlements are a more effective way of managing resources, aligned to longer term planning and this uncertainty needs to be factored into the Medium-Term Financial Strategy.
-Every 1% increase/reduction in core funding represents an increase/loss of circa £0.536m funding for the Authority. - 5.10 In addition, there are ongoing budget uncertainties, particularly Firefighter pension related issues, that have significant funding implications but at this stage still remain unclear in terms of ongoing cost and whether those costs will need to be found by Fire and Rescue Authorities and/or by Government funding.
-Furthermore, the Service is likely to continue to be directly impacted to some degree by the effects of COVID during 2022/23 together with the linked requirement to invest in the health, safety and wellbeing of all staff.
-General supply chain issues and the 'cost of living' crisis are also likely to present budget pressures.
-Therefore, whilst the Government funding allocation in 2022/23 is higher in cash terms compared to 2021/22, a high level of caution still needs to be applied to future financial years as the funding position remains volatile for the Fire Sector.
+5.10 In addition, there are ongoing budget uncertainties, particularly relating to Firefighter pension related issues, that have significant funding implications but at this stage still remain unclear in terms of ongoing cost and whether those costs will need to be found by Fire and Rescue Authorities and/or by Government funding.
+Furthermore, there are significant budget pressures affecting the Authority arising from the 'Cost of Living' crisis, particularly pay awards and inflation levels.
+Therefore, whilst the Government funding allocation in 2023/24 is an increase in cash terms compared to 2022/23, a high level of caution still needs to be applied to future financial years as the funding position and expenditure position remain volatile for the Fire Sector.